Port Hedland, Western Australia: Fauna and flora

 Port Hedland has a flatback sea turtle rookery, located on the main beach front.
 Several lookouts along the beach front path allow views of marine mammals including Indo-Pacific bottlenose dolphins, Indo-Pacific humpbacked dolphins and Australian snubfin dolphins.

 The Port Hedland Saltworks Important Bird Area is a 103 km2 tract of originally intertidal land, now containing a saltern, about 20 km east of the port of Port Hedland.
 The site regularly supports over 1% of the world populations of red-necked stints and sharp-tailed sandpipers, as well as a population of the range-restricted dusky gerygone.
 Species that have strongly declined since the 1980s are broad-billed sandpipers, Asian dowitchers, curlew sandpipers, red-necked avocets, banded stilts, Oriental plovers, Oriental pratincoles and white-winged black terns.
 Other species present include Australian bustards, bush stone-curlews, western bowerbirds, painted finches and canary white-eyes.

 Estuaries such as Pretty Pool support mangroves, marine fish, and birds.

 Environmental issues

 Pollution from iron ore dust regularly exceeds national standards.
 The local hospitalisation rate for respiratory infections is 30% higher than the Western Australian average.

 Blackrock Stakes

-The Blackrock Stakes is a 122 km race from Goldsworthy to Port Hedland in which competitors, either in teams or as individuals, push wheelbarrows weighed down with iron ore.
+The Blackrock Stakes was a 122 km race from Goldsworthy to Port Hedland in which competitors, either in teams or as individuals, push wheelbarrows weighed down with iron ore.
 It was first run in 1971, and competitors pushed a wheelbarrow full of iron ore from a remote mine site into Port Hedland.
-Since then the race has grown to raise than $1 million for charity as a modified version where teams of 10, trios, duos and lone runners now push modified wheelbarrows containing 11 kg of iron ore over the distance.
+After that the race grew to raise more than $1 million for charity as a modified version where teams of 10, trios, duos and lone runners pushed modified wheelbarrows containing 11 kg of iron ore over the distance.
+The last race was run in 2010, as the growth in mining made the route too dangerous.